RiseGaming/Takistan-Life-Rules/README.md

 ### Insurgents

-1. Blufor and Insurgents may KOS, but arrest is preferred.
+1. Blufor and Insurgents may KOS; arrests are preferred when safe and feasible.
 2. May arrest insurgents without a witnessed crime.

 ---